Your complete HRMS RFP guide (with free HRMS RFP template)

 - Gathering your requirements for a new HRMS

-- Putting together an RFP (including a template RFP structure for HRMS projects)
+- Putting together an RFP (including an HRMS RFP template structure for HR software projects)

 - How to evaluate HRMS RFP responses effectively